fbrowther/SQLAlchemy-Challenge/README.md

 # SQLAlchemy-Challenge

-As a part of this research project,  I was required to analyse the climate dataset (hawaii.sqlite) for Honolulu, Hawaii; a favourable destination for most travellers owing to its splendid natural beauty.
+Owing to its splendid natural beauty, Honolulu, Hawaii is a favourable destination for most travellers,  As a part of this research project,  I was required to analyse the climate dataset (hawaii.sqlite) for Hawaii.

 Is travelling to Honolulu enjoyable all throughout the year?